oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is an Uncontested Divorce in Oregon?

 Meanwhile, the judiciary has provided an abridged guide on divorce in Oregon.
-Note that a prerequisite to initiating a divorce action is that one of the spouses must have resided in Oregon for at least six months (ORS § 107.075).
+A prerequisite to initiating a divorce action is that one of the spouses should have resided in Oregon for at least six months (ORS § 107.075).
 Otherwise, one spouse must be a longtime resident of the state or resided in Oregon since the marriage.

 Generally, records of uncontested divorces are public records.
 However, the court may restrict access to the divorce record if it contains information that violates the privacy or safety of the divorcees.
 Documents that are subject to sealing include the settlement agreement, and documents that contain sensitive financial information or information regarding minors (ORS § 192.355).